 The AStA is the executive branch of the StuPa that organises different activities.
 They publish a magazine called "RAC-Magazin" that provides information about what is happening on campus.
-For example, the AStA organizes first-semester parties every semester and a "Pool Party" every summer to celebrate that the exam period is over.
+For example, the AStA organizes first-semester parties every semester and a "Pool Party" every summer to celebrate that the middle of semester.
 To find out more about what is organized by the

-AStA, visit their homepage at: www.asta-remagen.de, on Facebook (AStA RheinAhrCampus) or talk to somebody in Do18.
+AStA, visit their homepage at: www.asta-remagen.com, on Facebook (AStA RheinAhrCampus) or talk to somebody in Do18.
 Tel: +49 (o) 2642/932185, e-mail: asta-info@rheinahrcampus.de